Last updated on August 18th, 2024 at 04:30 pm

 Plumbago

 Like turkish speedwell, plumbago (Ceratostigma plumbaginoides) displays abundant blue flowers and can also thrive in full sun or shade.
-But unlike the former, it blooms in the fall, after which the foilage turns a beautiful red.
+But unlike the former, it blooms in the late summer and fall, after which the foilage turns a beautiful red.

 Plumbago spreads by underground runners, which makes it an especially great plant in areas that need help with erosion.
 However it can be aggressive, so it is best planted in contained areas (such as a park strip) or in places where you are ok with it spreading freely.